Trump executive order aims to rename the Department of Defense as the Department of War

 “I’m sure Congress will go along,” he said, “if we need that.”

-Trump and Hegseth have been on a name-changing spree at the Pentagon as they uproot what they describe as “woke” ideology, sometimes by sidestepping legal requirements.
+Trump and Hegseth have been on a name-changing spree at the Pentagon, sometimes by sidestepping legal requirements.

 For example, they wanted to restore the names of nine military bases that once honored Confederate leaders, which were changed in 2023 following a congressionally mandated review.